BarrRedKola/ovnt/README.md

 Before you start, the followings are required:
  - a custom OpenWRT image, which has the network namespace option enabled in its kernel (usually, default images have no such option, so you need to create/compile your own image)
    - if you are lucky, you have a TP-LINK WDR3600 as mine, so you can just use my custom image (also located in this repository)
- - For VPN, I used nordVPN service, and I store a randomly selected configuration file (nl15.nordvpn.com.udp1194.ovpn) in /mnt/data/nordVPN.
-Change this settings in connect_vpn_netns.sh if needed.
+ - For VPN, I used nordVPN service, and I store the configuration files in /mnt/data/nordVPN.
+Change this settings in config file if needed.
+ - According to the nordVPN filenames, and the VPN_COUNTRY set in config file, the script iterates through the (udp) VPN services in your country (again, defined by VPN_COUNTRY in config), and measures the RTT.
+ - The best server w.r.t.
+RTT will be selected to connect to!
- - OpenVPN may asks for username and password, which would stop the whole process at the most important checkpoint!
+ - Note that OpenVPN may asks for username and password, which would stop the whole process at the most important checkpoint!
 In order to avoid asking for your credentials, open the corresponding .ovpn file and look for:

     auth-user-pass